yanyongyu/githubkit/docs/index.md

 </div>

-GitHubKit aims to be an easy-to-use, fully typed, and always up-to-date GitHub SDK for Python.
+githubkit aims to be an easy-to-use, fully typed, and always up-to-date GitHub SDK for Python.
 It is inspired by [octokit](https://github.com/octokit).

-GitHubKit provides several features including:
+githubkit provides several features including:

 - :material-account-key: Multiple authentication ways and OAuth flow support
 - :material-api: Calling REST API and GraphQL easily